Algiers Motel killings: Algiers Motel

 The Algiers Motel at 8301 Woodward Avenue near the Virginia Park district was a black-owned business, owned by Sam Gant and McUrant Pye.
 It was one of three motels in Detroit owned by Gant and Pye, the others being the Alamo, at Alfred and Woodward, and the Rio Grande, on West Grand near Grand River.
 Prior to Gant and Pye's purchase in 1965, the motel's white owner had barred black people from staying at the motel.
 The Algiers was considered by the police to be a center of illegal drugs and prostitution and was raided regularly by the vice squad.
 It was located close to the then-headquarters of General Motors (GM) and executives of the firm were regular customers.
 To the rear of the motel, a three-story detached home, known as the Manor House or Annex, was also rented to clients.
 Its street address was 50 Virginia Park Street, and it was accessible from Virginia Park and through a driveway from Woodward.
 The motel itself was laid out in the shape of a "U", with its office, pool and cabana rooms to the left and a two-story wing of rooms to the right around its parking lot.
 The Manor House could be seen from Woodward Avenue.

 Motel guests

-After the riot started, the Dramatics singing group left a concert on Saturday, July 22 and they all checked in at the Algiers.
-Three of the members—Ron Banks, Larry Demps and Michael Calhoun—left before the 25th, leaving Roderick Davis, Larry Reed and the band's valet Fred Temple at the motel.
+After the riot started, soul vocal group the Dramatics left their concert at the Fox Theater on Saturday, July 22, and checked in at the Algiers.
+Three of the members—Ron Banks, Larry Demps and Michael Calhoun—left before the 25th, leaving Roderick Davis, Larry Reed, and the band's valet driver Fred Temple at the motel.

 On the evening of July 25, the Motel Annex was occupied by several people who had taken refuge from the rioting: